geoJoost/personal-website/content/project/CHW/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---
-One of the major projects I worked at during my internship at Deltares was for the Coastal Hazard Wheel ('CHW').
+One of the major projects I worked at during my internship at Deltares was for the [Coastal Hazard Wheel](https://www.coastalhazardwheel.org/).
 This is a framework created by Lars Appelquist from the UN Environment Programme to “Manage coastal challenges from local to global level”.
 The application can be used for classifying coastal locations worldwide and producing hazard maps for the hazards of ecosystem disruption, gradual inundation, salt water intrusion, erosion and flooding under the projected climate change.